nadiml/nadiml.github.io/_pages/about.md

 ## About Me

-I am Nadim Ahmed, a research fellow at the University of Dhaka.
-My research focuses on learning and data-driven control, physics-informed reinforcement learning (PIRL), and robustness and safety in AI.
+I am Nadim Ahmed, lecturer at Independent University, Bangladesh and research fellow at the University of Dhaka.
+My research interests gradually evolved from computational fluid dynamics (CFD) to scientific machine learning (SciML).
+The past decade has witnessed phenomenal growth in Artificial Intelligence (AI), yet its real-world implementation demands robustness and safety.
+Addressing these challenges in unstructured environments might be achieved by exploiting learning and data-driven control.
+With a background in Applied Mathematics and research experience in CFD simulation, physics-informed neural networks (PINNs), and deep operator networks (DeepONets), I can hardly wait to delve into and contribute to the emerging mythologies in learning and data-driven control.

 ### Research Interests:
 - Learning and data-driven control